aznamingtool/AzureNamingTool/README.md

 ## Overview

 The Naming Tool was developed using a naming pattern based on [Microsoft's best practices ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).
-Once the organizational components have been defined, users can use the tool to geernate aname for the desred Azure resource.
+Once the organizational components have been defined by an administrator, users can use the tool to geernate aname for the desred Azure resource.

 Further documentation on the script can be found on [Microsoft's Cloud Adoption Framework GitHub repo](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool).

 # Project Structure

 The Azure Naming Tool is a .NET 6 Blazor applciaiton, with a RESTful API.
-THe UI consists of several pages to allow the configuration and generation of Auzre Resoure names.
-The API provides a programtic interface for the functionality.
-The application contains Docker support, allowing the site to be run as a stand-alone applciation, or a container.
+The UI consists of several pages to allow the configuration and generation of Auzre Resoure names.
+The API provides a programatic interface for the functionality.
+The application contains Docker support, allowing the site to be run as a stand-alone application, or a container.

 *Project Components*
-- UI
+- UI/Admin
 - API
 - JSON configuration files
+- Dockerfile

 # * Important Notes *